datalexum/aquawiz_homeassistant/README.md

 A Home Assistant integration for AquaWiz Alkalinity Monitoring devices.
 This integration allows you to monitor your reef tank's alkalinity, pH levels, and dosing data directly in Home Assistant.

+> **⚠️ DISCLAIMER:** This is an **unofficial integration** created by the community.
+This project is **not affiliated with, endorsed by, or supported by AquaWiz**.
+Use at your own risk.
+For official support, please contact AquaWiz directly.

 ## Features

 - **Real-time monitoring**: Track alkalinity (dKH), pH, pH(O), and dosing volumes